typek22/cfmx_compat_python/README.md

-# Python CFMX_COMPAT ColdFusion Encryption/Decryption
+# Python CFMX_COMPAT ColdFusion Encryption

-This project provides a Python implementation of the ColdFusion <a href="https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-functions/functions-e-g/encrypt.html">encrypt</a> and <a href="https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-functions/functions-c-d/Decrypt.html">decrypt</a> functions with the default configuration.
+This project provides a Python implementation of the ColdFusion <a target="_blank" href="https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-functions/functions-e-g/encrypt.html">encrypt</a> and <a target="_blank" href="https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-functions/functions-c-d/Decrypt.html">decrypt</a> functions with the default configuration.
 This project provides the exact same functionality as ColdFusion's built-in encryption and decryption, ensuring compatibility for applications that need to work with ColdFusion-encrypted data.

-The implementation is based on the open-source <a href="https://github.com/getrailo/railo">Railo project</a>, ensuring accuracy and compatibility with ColdFusion's encryption standards.
+The implementation is based on the open-source <a target="_blank" href="https://github.com/getrailo/railo">Railo project</a>, ensuring accuracy and compatibility with ColdFusion's encryption standards.

 ⚠️ The CFMX_COMPAT algorithm, used in ColdFusion for encryption, is known for its significant security weaknesses.
 It should NOT be used for encryption of any data.